apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

 soul.register.service.${rpcType}.${contextPath}
 ```

-Trigger selector and upstream update and event publish, when URI service up or down.
+Trigger selector and upstream update and event will be published, when URI service up or down.

-Trigger selector and rule data update and event publish, when metadata config update.
+Trigger selector and rule data update and event will be published, when metadata config update.

 ## SPI